Skip to main content

 Other EPS Variations

 There are a few other EPS calculations, such as “EPS From Continuing Operations” and “EPS Excluding Extraordinary Items.”
 However, these involve more complex procedural math equations.
 Accounting departments are more likely to use these values to examine the overall financial health of a company.
 For most investors, these more complex EPS values aren’t as useful.
-The basic EPS calculation, which determines a company’s general profitability, is sufficient for more investors.
+The basic EPS calculation, which determines a company’s general profitability, is sufficient for most investors.

 The Bottom Line